okaydouglas/coding-with-gpt/README.md

 Even though this is a trivial example I admit I'm pretty impressed with how easy it was to get useful work from the bot.

+With the bash scripts it was even able to change the algoritihm used to generate the random numbers (going from shuf to /dev/random).

+Pretty impressive stuff...

 ## ChatGPT logs